Background to the Crusades

-This Crusade was called for by Pope Innocent III to capture Jerusalem going via Egypt.
-An agreement with signed with Venice to transport the huge number of Crusaders expected to take part.
+This Crusade was called for by Pope Innocent III to capture Jerusalem.
+An agreement was signed with Venice to transport the huge number of Crusaders expected to take part to go via Egypt.
 The Venetians had their own plans and used the Crusader army to attack Zara, a port formerly owned by Venice that had rebelled and become independant.
-After the fall of Zara the Crusaders turned their attentions to capture of Constantinople.
+After the fall of Zara the Crusaders turned their attentions to the capture of Constantinople.

 The Children's Crusade (1212)

 A mysterious Crusade supposed to have consisted of children from Germany and possibly France.
-How young the children were who took part is not known and they may not have been children at all.
-The Crusaders did not get very far and many of those that took part ever came back.
+How young the children were who took part is not known and there may not have been any children at all.
+The Crusaders did not get very far and many of those that took part never came back.